MarkusAleksander/js-game-engine-project/README.md

 Other details - rotation, position, materials etc

+Actors can be made up of many meshes / light objects Actors can have child actors

 ## Three JS Notes (for memory)

 -   1 ThreeJS unit equates to 1 metre